Are there any income requirements when applying for a loan as a pensioner?

 What are the disadvantages of taking out a loan during retirement?

 Regardless of your age, the key thing to ask yourself when debating whether to take out a loan is this: are you going to be able to comfortably make the monthly repayments?
-If there is any doubt in your mind, you should refrain from making a decision that may put you in financial jeopardy.
+If there is any doubt in your mind, you shouldn’t make a decision that may put you in financial jeopardy.

 What happens to my loan if I pass away with a balance still outstanding?

-If you pass away, the loan will still need to be repaid.
+If you pass away, the loan will still need to be repaid to the lender.
 The most common solution is for the money to be taken from your cash and assets (known as your ‘estate’).

 This will reduce the money left to your beneficiaries.